Metrology and multipartite entanglement in measurement-induced phase transition: Entanglement properties

-\textit{Entanglement properties---} This section aims to show that the scaling properties of QFI can also be used to detect the entanglement properties of MIPT.
-To achieve this goal, we follow the procedure outlined in Ref.~\cite{Turkeshi2021} to compute the time evolution of our system.
-It is worth noting that due to the system's quadratic nature at all times, the ground state can be expressed as
+We will apply this idea to the (pure) stable state of the system.
+To this end, we follow the procedure outlined in Ref.~\cite{Turkeshi2021} to derive the dynamics of our system.
+It is worth noting that the dynamics of the system is quadratic in the fermionic operators at all times, hence the stable state is a fermionic Gaussian state, which can be expressed as